 This takes you to your EndNote library.
-Navigate to and highlight your desired reference and click on the Insert Citation icon.
+Navigate to and highlight your desired reference and click on the Insert Citation icon:

-From the EndNote tab in Word, you can also use Insert Citation > Find Citation.
+OR from the EndNote tab in Word, you can also use Insert Citation > Find Citation.
 This opens up a dialogue box where you can search for a reference by author, title or keyword.
 Highlight the desired reference and click on Insert.

 Occasionally you may need to reference several sources within the one citation.
 You can achieve this by placing the cursor just prior to the closing bracket of the first citation and adding the next reference.
 Word will merge this into the same reference.